Please

 were two hotels.
 One a modest wooden structure which burned in the early

-stands today.
-There were (and still are) many cabins and small houses that were
+still stands today.
+There were (and still are) many cabins and small houses

-occupied by the guests, which included many noteables of the day, into the 1940's.
+that were occupied by the guests, which included many noteables of the day,

-am avidly seeking any ephemera from Richardson Springs, including Souvenir items,
+I am avidly seeking any ephemera from Richardson Springs, including Souvenir

-Milk Bottles, Water Bottles, Brochures, Crates, Furniture, or even one of the
+items, Milk Bottles, Water Bottles, Brochures, Crates, Furniture, or even one

-Billboards, (at least one is still known to exist).
-Please contact me if you have
+of the Billboards, (at least one is still known to exist).
+Please contact me

 @aol.com